Google Maps Free API: Easy Guide 2025 + Open Source Solutions

 Recent statistics show that over 88% of users who search for a local business via smartphone visit or contact the business within 24 hours (Source: Think with Google).

-What is Google Maps API and How Does It Work?
+What is Google Maps APIs and How Does It Work?

 The Google Maps API is a suite of services that allows you to integrate interactive maps into websites.
 The most commonly used APIs include: